ElFariss/ElFariss/README.md

-# Welcome
+# Welcome OwO

-Data engineering and machine learning practitioner who spends more time in the terminal than on the desktop.
+I am a wanna be data engineering and machine learning practitioner who spends more time in the terminal than on the desktop.
 Enjoys building data pipelines, automating workflows, and experimenting with distributed systems.

----
 ```
 ⠀⠀⠀⠀⠀⣀⣴⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣦⡢⡀⠀⠀⠀⠀
 ⠀⠀⠀⢄⣾⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣦⠀⠀⠀⠀